xquintana/ResumePlayer/README.md

 When adding a file, the browsing location starts at the same folder as the selected file.
 If the list is empty, the initial browsing location is the "Music" folder of the internal storage.
+To delete a file, select it from the list and press the '-' button on the upper right corner.

 ## Supported audio formats
 The supported audio formats are determined by the [Android platform's supported audio formats and codecs](https://developer.android.com/guide/topics/media/media-formats#audio-codecs).